-Note that the a-loc ret_main is also included in the set of a-locs accessed through eax at instruction 7.
-This is because the analysis was not able to determine an upper bound for eax.
+Note that the a-loc ret\main is also included in the set of variables accessed through eax at instruction 7.
+This is because the analysis was not able to determine the upper bound for eax.
 Observe that eax is dependent on the loop variable ecx.
-We discuss in §5 how the implemented system actually finds upper or lower bounds for variables that are dependent on the loop variable. \square
+We discuss in Sect.
+5 how the implemented system actually finds upper or lower bounds for variables that are dependent on the loop variable.